CPK Insurance

 • South Dakota commercial auto minimum liability is $25,000/$50,000/$25,000 when a shop uses vehicles for business operations.

-• South Dakota requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect a tire shop’s lease approval and renewal process.
+• Most commercial leases in South Dakota require proof of general liability coverage, which can affect a tire shop’s lease approval and renewal process.

 • Coverage terms and filings are overseen by the South Dakota Division of Insurance, so quote requests should match state-regulated policy forms and endorsements.